-Committee Guidelines 7.3.8 The bylaw pertaining to a committee and its charge will be reviewed yearly as to determine their validity and relevance.
-Proposed changes may be brought before the SA-during committee reports as outlined in the committee manual.
+Comment [Alexander46]: Committee Guidelines to Procedures belong in special rules of Order.
+The committee article should really only include the list of committees and their charge. yearly as to determine their validity and relevance.
+Proposed changes may be brought before the SA during committee reports as outlined in the committee manual.